Last updated 30 September 2024

 eVisitor

 An eVisitor (subclass 651) is an electronically stored 12-month authority for visits to Australia for tourism or business purposes for up to three months on each arrival.
-The eVisitor is available to passport holders from the European Union and a number of other European countries.
-An eVisitor is linked to the passport number an applicant has given in an application, so a visa holder must use the same passport to travel to Australia.
-If a visa holder gets a new passport, the details of the new passport must be given to DHA.
+You can also study or train for up to three months.
+The eVisitor is available to passport holders from the United Kingdom (British citizens), European Union and a number of other European countries.
+An eVisitor is linked to the passport number an applicant has given in an application, so a visa holder must use the same passport to travel to Australia as what they have used to apply for the eVisitor.
+If a visa holder gets a new passport, the details of the new passport must be given to Home Affairs.
 An eVisitor comes into effect as soon as it is granted.
 If an applicant is holding any other visa to Australia, an eVisitor replaces this visa.

 To be eligible to obtain an eVisitor, an applicant must: